 Hi On Life Adventures having officially adopted a Snow Leopard mother and her cub in the wild, brings you this amazing expedition for sighting Snow Leopard in their natural habitat.
 We have chosen the Hemis National Park in Ladakh which has an almost 90% sighting chance in the previous trips.
 This trip also supports for the conservation of this beautiful animal as a part of the price goes directly towards its conservation.

-This trip offers an excellent chance of seeing Snow Leopards in their natural habitat.
+This trip offers an excellent chance of seeing Snow Leopards in their natural habitat and the oppertunity to capture it in your camera under the guidance of world reknowned wildlife photographer, Bjorn Persson.
 The mountain valleys of the Himalayas are the domain of the elusive Snow leopard.
 They are more prominently spotted in the remote and starkly beautiful mountain valleys of Ladakh in NW India, close to Tibet.
 Bisected by the headwaters of the mighty Indus river, Ladakh’s vast, rocky, dry, seemingly barren landscapes, has an average population density of less than two people per square kilometer.
 This untouched part of the Himalayas has very little impact by human activities.
 People living in the areas that we visit are Buddhists of Tibetan descent, and are as warm and friendly who lives in traditional mud and stone buildings, adorned with prayer flags, their flat roofs act as storage areas for fuel and cattle feed.
 Hunting has never been part of the culture in this Buddhist region, so there are maybe no better places for the Snow leopard.

 It is here that we will camp in a remote mountain valley with the hope of seeing its most famous, most enigmatic, and most elusive inhabitant: The Snow Leopard.